hyprland-community/pyprland/site/shortcuts_menu.md

   If "name" is provided it will show the given sub-menu.

-  - On versions >= 1.10.2 you can use "." to reach any level of the configured menus.
+  - You can use "." to reach any level of the configured menus.
       Example to reach `[shortcuts_menu.entries.utils."local commands"]`:
       ```sh
        pypr menu "utils.local commands"